eclipse-cdt-cloud/theia-trace-extension/doc/adr/0002-GraphQL.md

 ## Consequences

 1. Once we agree on an implementation if applicable (above),
-1. or anytime during this analysis,
-1. we may document the sub-sections right below accordingly.
+1. we may amend the sub-sections right below accordingly.

 ### Easier to do